+I have long, straight hair and its often pretty hard to make it look fun and interesting.
+Lately I have been curling it a lot.
 When I wear my hair curly I get a lot of compliments and always the question, “How did you do that to your hair?”
-And I always tell them about the affordable Remington T-Studio Pearl Ceramic Curling Wand.
+And I always tell them the same thing!
+With the super affordable Remington T-Studio Pearl Ceramic Curling Wand.

 About a year or two ago I was walking around one of my favorite shopping destinations (Target) and, as always, ended up drifting into the makeup and hair care section.
 I saw this curling wand.
 At the time it was brand new; the only other ones I had ever seen or heard of were the uber expensive ones.
 I purchased it and quickly got it home and started playing with my hair.